drscotthawley/espiownage/README.md

 # espiownage
-> Utterly dominating ESPI image inference
+> Utterly dominating ESPI image inference (Pronounced like "espionage" but with an extra "own" in the middle: "espi-own-aaaage".)

 Welcome to the new phase of [SPNet](https://github.com/drscotthawley/SPNet) developement.
 In this incarnation, we'll make it an image-segmentation code instead of an object detector, and we'll use [fast.ai](fast.ai).